Shippable/docs/sources/ci/build-image.md

 ### Restricting container resources

-For some scenarios, you might want to run a container with restricted memory, CPU, etc. This can also be done by configuring the `pre_ci_boot` section:
+For some scenarios, you might want to run a container with restricted memory, CPU, etc. This can be done by configuring the `pre_ci_boot` section:

 ```
 build: